Free Things to do in Sydney

-It's amazing when you think about it, the Fireworks are said to be one of the greatest shows on the planet, yet it doesn't cost anything to see it.
+It’s amazing when you think about it, the Fireworks are said to be one of the greatest shows on the planet, yet it doesn’t cost anything to see it.
+One of the best things to do is also one of the free things to do in Sydney.
 New Years Eve and Australia Day (26th January) are key dates but Sydney is often on the lookout for an excuse to fire a few rockets over the Harbour.
 Check out the events pages in case there is anything pending.

 Current and forthcoming Events and Festivals

 For current and forthcoming top Sydney events consult the menu at the top of this page.

 There are festivals, and then there is the Sydney Festival.
 Sydney is a great place to be at any time of year, but in summer, it shines.
 This is due, in part, to the Sydney Festival which energizes the place into a state of heightened delight.
 Many of the Festival’s events are free, and the opening night is almost guaranteed to be a night to remember.